Ashley Kuhl, MS, CGC

 Outside of clinic, Kuhl serves as the assistant program director for the School of Medicine and Public Health Master of Genetic Counselor Studies (MGCS) program and teaches genetics concepts in the phase I ForWard medical school curriculum.

 - BS, Genetics, University of Wisconsin-Madison

-- Academic Staff—School of Medicine and Public Health, Pediatrics
+- Assistant Professor (CHS)—School of Medicine and Public Health, Pediatrics

 Peters M, Zee-Cheng J, Kuhl A, Orozco J, Lally E, Schwoerer JS.
 (2018).
 Pegylated asparaginase as cause of fatal hyperammonemia in patients with latent urea cycle disorder.
 Pediatric Blood Cancer, 65(9):e27239. doi: 10.1002/pbc.27239.

 Schwoerer JS, Drilias N, Kuhl A, Mochal S, Baker M. (2018).
 Genotypes of patients with phenylalanine hydroxylase deficiency in the Wisconsin Amish.
 Molecular Genetics and Metabolism Reports, 8;15:75-77.